HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/cluster_consideration/multiple_cluster/index.md

 IBM® WebSphere® Application Server Network Deployment can manage many application servers and application server clusters within a single administrative domain, or cell.
 The single cell has the following advantages:

--   A single administration user interface \(WebSphere Integrated Solutions Console\)
+-   A single administration user interface (WebSphere Integrated Solutions Console).
--   A single administrative scripting client \(wsadmin\).
+-   A single administrative scripting client (wsadmin).
 -   Shared resources at the cell, node, or server scope.
 -   Replication domains for sharing application data, state information, and caches.
 -   Workload management at the web server level provides a single-server identity for all applications hosted across the cell.
-It enables ease of collaboration between applications while it builds a rich user application experience
+It enables ease of collaboration between applications while it builds a rich user application experience.

 An administrator's goal is to manage as many HCL Portal and portal-based products within the same managed cell as possible.
 It takes advantage of the administrative and runtime features.